grafana/loki/docs/canary/README.md

 To run the image, you can do something simple like:

-`kubectl run loki-canary --generator=run-pod/v1 --image=grafana/loki-canary:latest --restart=Never --image-pull-policy=Never  --labels=name=loki-canary`
+`kubectl run loki-canary --generator=run-pod/v1 --image=grafana/loki-canary:latest --restart=Never --image-pull-policy=Never --labels=name=loki-canary -- -addr=loki:3100`

 Or you can do something more complex like deploy it as a daemonset, there is a ksonnet setup for this in the `production` folder, you can import it using jsonnet-bundler: